 All programs include a 3-credit engineering economics course, usually taken in third or fourth year.
 Approved courses include: CHBE 459, CIVL 403, CPEN 481, ELEC 481, MECH 431, MINE 396 and MTRL 455.

-Impact of Technology on Society (minimum 3 credits)
+Impact of Engineering on Society, Sustainability, and Environmental Stewardship (minimum 3 credits)

-Civil Engineering students will take CIVL 201 & 202 which are built into their Year 2 STT.
+CHML/CHBE Engineering students will take APSC 261 or APSC 262 which is built into their Year 3 STT.

 Humanities and Social Sciences (minimum 6 credits)